XoopsDocs/mytabs-tutorial/book/2administration.md

 ![image001.png](../assets/image001.png)
 *Figure 1: Main view of the MyTabs Module (Admin side)*

-To better understand the module and its purpose, let's see take a look at following diagram:
+To better understand the module and its purpose, let's take a look at the following diagram:

 ![concept.png](../assets/concept.png)